- CoreWeave AI Object Storage.

 In this section, you’ll apply your Terraform configuration to create your Node Pools and DFS volumes.Apply your Terraform configuration

-Add Object Storage (optional)
+Optional: Add Object Storage

-Configure object storage access policies
+Configure Object Storage access policies

-In this section, you’ll configure the object storage access policies for your Object Storage bucket.
-You need at least one organization access policy before creating buckets; bucket access policies are optional.
-The following policies are available in yourterraform.tfvars file (copied from the terraform.tfvars.example file) as examples; edit them to suit your needs.
+In this section, you’ll configure the Object Storage access policies for your Object Storage bucket.
+You need at least one organization access policy before creating buckets.
+Bucket access policies are optional.
+The following policies are available in yourterraform.tfvars file (copied from the terraform.tfvars.example file) as examples.
+Edit them to suit your needs.

 Organization access policies